 “He had a really good pre-season, I thought he was really good in Vegas but unfortunately, we haven’t seen him since,” Seibold said.

-Saab – who also ran for 160 metres and had four tackle breaks, a line break and a try assist against the Gold Coast – has suffered injury setbacks before, including a long-term knee injury which cut short his 2022 season, but said the process to return was different for each injury.
+Now in his sixth season in the NRL, Saab is no stranger to setbacks, including a long-term knee injury which cut short his 2022 season, but he said the process to return was different for each injury.

 “It was probably a bit more nerve-wracking than what I did my knee, bit of a different injury,” Saab said.